julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

             // Use module operator to get the remainder
             int remainder = n % 2;

+            // Append the remainder because it always go to the result
             buffer.append(String.valueOf(remainder));

             // Divide by the base and keep the quotient